 Like most women, over the years I have tried many things.
 These days (and quickly approaching “midlife”), I stick with eating real whole foods, and keep the white powder (sugar, not that other thing) to a minimum.
 I eat just enough, and only the good stuff (mostly… I’m no food angel.)

-Do I have some strong feelings about food?
+Do you have some strong feelings about food?

 Um, yes.
 I have a food blog.
 I also am increasingly annoyed by “food like substances” (read this book to learn more about what I mean) people consider to be food.
 They aren’t.

-Have I found the perfect chocolate chip cookie recipe yet?
+Have you found the perfect chocolate chip cookie recipe yet?

 No, but I’m getting dangerously close.